chinweenie/HIIT-it-hard-timer/README.md

 # HIIT it hard timer

+## Architecture and Technologies
+This application was built with pure Javascript.

 ## Background
 HIIT it hard timer is a customizable HIIT workout timer where users can pick:
 * the length work interval